h183502/dat110public/week3/JavaRMI/Readme.txt

 Run wireshark

-Repeat the steps 1 - 3 and check the packets captured by wireshark.
+Repeat the steps A - D and check the packets captured by wireshark.
-In particular, pay attention to the Java RMI protocol implemented on top of the TCP.
+In particular, pay attention to the Java RMI middleware protocol implemented on top of the TCP.